-STTF311,321 (Statistical Inference and Foundation Data Mining) are preparatory for the regular third level modules in Statistics in order to achieve a level of data mining skills
+STTF311,321 (Statistical Inference and Foundation Data Mining) are preparatory for the regular third level modules in Statistics in order to achieve a level of data mining skills.

-Module code: WISS111 Semester 1 NOF level: 5 level modules in Statistics in order to achieve a level of data mining skills.

-Title: Introduction to Mathematics I Module outcomes:
+Module code: WISS111 Semester 1 NQF level: 5 Title: Introduction to Mathematics I

-- demonstrate knowledge on an introductory level of functions, exponential laws, logarithmic laws, limit laws and other basic theorems; - demonstrate knowledge on different types of graphs, solving systems of linear equations. linear programming problems in two variables, limits, analysing the rate of change of functions, the Remainder theorem and Factor theorem to factorize polynomials and solve equations: - apply and demonstrate mathematical concepts and properties by simplifying expressions and solving linear and quadratic equations and linear inequalities.
+- demonstrate knowledge on an introductory level of functions, exponential laws, logarithmic laws, limit laws and other basic theorems; - demonstrate knowledge on different types of graphs, solving systems of linear equations, linear programming problems in two variables, limits, analysing the rate of change of functions, the Remainder theorem and Factor theorem to factorize polynomials and solve equations; - apply and demonstrate mathematical concepts and properties by simplifying expressions and solving linear and quadratic equations and linear inequalities.

+memory: Tantano

-Full-time Method of delivery: Module code: WISS121 Semester 2 NQF level: 5 Introduction to Mathematics II Title:
+Module code: WISS121 Semester 2 NQF level: 5

+Title: Introduction to Mathematics II

-- demonstrate knowledge on an introductory level of absolute values and the nature of the roots of quadratic equations; - solve inequalities (in general) and equations with absolute values: - demonstrate knowledge on the inverse functions and graphs of polynomials; - demonstrate knowledge on trigonometric functions and identities; - find solutions to equations with trigonometric functions on a given interval as well as general solutions; - demonstrate knowledge on the transformation of functions.
-Full-time
+- demonstrate knowledge on an introductory level of absolute values and the nature of the roots of quadratic equations; - solve inequalities (in general) and equations with absolute values; - demonstrate knowledge on the inverse functions and graphs of polynomials; - demonstrate knowledge on trigonometric functions and identities; - find solutions to equations with trigonometric functions on a given interval as well as general solutions; - demonstrate knowledge on the transformation of functions.

-WISS111.
-121 (Introduction to Mathematics I/II) are preparatory for the regular first level modules in Mathematics in order to achieve a level of mathematical skills.
+WISS111, 121 (Introduction to Mathematics I/II) are preparatory for the regular first level modules in Mathematics in order to achieve a level of mathematical skills.

-Module code: WISS113 Semester 1 NQF level: 5 Title: Introduction to Mathematical Techniques I
+Mathematics in order to achieve a level of mathematical skills.
+Module c ode: WISS113 Semester 1 NQF level: 5 Title: Introduction to Mathematical Techniques I linear and quadratic equations and linear and quadratic inequalities.

-- demonstrate knowledge on an introductory level of number systems and exponential laws: - write simple word problems in mathematical form; - apply and demonstrate mathematical concepts and properties by simplifying expressions and solving linear and quadratic equations and linear and quadratic inequalities.
+- demonstrate knowledge on an introductory level of number systems and exponential laws; - write simple word problems in mathematical form; - apply and demonstrate mathematical concepts and properties by simplifying expressions and solving linear and quadratic equations and linear and quadratic inequalities.

-Method of delivery: Full-time

 Module code: WISS123 Semester 2 NQF level: 5

-Title: Introduction to Mathematical Techniques II
+Title: Introduction to Mathematical Techniques II Module outcomes:

-- demonstrate knowledge on an introductory level of functions, exponential laws, logarithmic laws and limit laws; - demonstrate knowledge on different types of graphs, solving systems of linear equations, linear programming problems in two variables, limits, analysing the rate of change of functions: - demonstrate knowledge on financial mathematics; - apply and demonstrate mathematical concepts and properties by simplifying expressions and solving linear and quadratic equations, linear inequalities, exponential equations and logarithmic equations.
+demonstrate knowledge on an introductory level of functions, exponential laws, logarithmic laws and limit laws;

+- demonstrate knowledge on different types of graphs, solving systems of linear equations, linear programming problems in two variables, limits, analysing the rate of change of functions; - demonstrate knowledge on financial mathematics; - apply and demonstrate mathematical concepts and properties by simplifying expressions and solving linear and quadratic equations, linear inequalities, exponential equations and logarithmic equations.

-WISS113,123 (Introduction to Mathematical Techniques I/II) are preparatory for the regular first level modules in Mathematics in order to achieve a level of mathematical skills.
+WISS113,123 (Introduction to Mathematical Techniques I/II) are preparatory for the regular first level mathematics in order to achieve a level of mathematical skills.